 10.2 Register Your New Spa

-Registering your spa is important in order to validate your warranty, Figure 10.2a.
-In order to register you will need to have the spa serial number, Figure 10.2b, then you will need to register online in order to receive a passcode (not applicable to export models).
-The passcode must be entered on the control panel in order to unlock the registration lockout.
+Registering your spa is important in order to validate your warranty.
+To register you will need to have the spa serial number, Figure 10.2a, then you will need to register online at www.SundanceSpas.com.